The Russia-Ukraine war’s impact on the global food supply chain

 There is, in fact, a silver lining from these difficult circumstances: just like in the response to the pandemic, we are showing more creativity than we thought we had, and this is going to have lasting positive benefits.

-To start with, we’re shifting to more local suppliers to combat supply chain disruptions; this typically increases the use of small and medium-sized companies, which are more flexible and agile than many global organizations with heavy overheads and processes.
+To start with, we’re shifting to more local suppliers to combat supply chain disruptions; this typically increases the use of small and medium-sized companies, which are more flexible and agile than many global organisations with heavy overheads and processes.
 This also supports ESG measures that encourage local economies and often diversity targets.

 With commodities generally being more scarce, we are also being encouraged to use them in the smartest way possible.
 One example in food is changing the tolerance levels on vegetables to make sure we use more and waste less.
 Another example is reducing reliance on petrol-dependent plastic packaging, which encourages us to use less and use it better, to the full extent possible.
 All of these ideas help mitigate the impact of inflation while also potentially having a lasting impact in terms of ESG, as we use fewer resources and in a smarter way.

 There are many elements outside of the price of commodities itself that can be leveraged to create benefits and counteract the impact of the latest crises.
 Working with your suppliers, you can explore ideas that can improve the process or the quality of what you buy.
 Do meet with them, brainstorm, and ask them what they believe would improve their operations and consequently your prices.
-We recently helped a client reduce its costs by a double-digit percentage, simply by working with the supplier to find a way to harmonize specifications of a single ingredient purchased across its business units.
+We recently helped a client reduce its costs by a double-digit percentage, simply by working with the supplier to find a way to harmonise specifications of a single ingredient purchased across its business units.

 These are the creative solutions we explore, implement, and sustain with our clients every day to respond to challenges, including global supply chain disruptions.
 Now, more than ever, it’s imperative that we use our creativity and best thinking to respond to what’s going on in the world around us.